jaescalo/akamai-cicd-examples/github-actions-terraform/README.md

 - LINODE_OBJECT_STORAGE_SECRET_KEY = secret key for the Object Storage

 In the `.github/workflows/akamai_pm.yaml` these variables are referenced to build the Terraform configurations.
 * The Akamai variables are used to perform operations on the property such as create, update and destroy during the `terraform apply` step.
-Observe that these are passed as
+Observe that these are passed as `TF_VAR_*` TF environment variables that TF can recognize.
 * The Linode variables are used to build the Terraform's backend configuration which then is passed to TF during the `terraform init` command.

 ## Import Existing Property